rxdock/rxdock/docs/reference-guide/file-formats.rst

 .prm file format
 ----------------

-The .prm file format is an rDock-specific text format and is used for:
+The .prm file format is an |Dock|-specific text format and is used for:

 * system definition files (known previously as receptor ``.prm`` files)
 * scoring function definition files